rileydurham23/next/README.md

 git submodule init
 ```

-To update docs to the latest version form master run:
+To update docs to the latest version from master run:

 ```
 yarn git-update